STARRY-S/wg-healthcheck/README.md

 # WireGuard Health Check

-A lightweight health-check watchdog for WireGuard clients.
-It checks connectivity for one or more `wgX` interfaces using `ping`, and automatically restarts the interface when the connection times out.
+Lightweight health-check script for WireGuard clients.
+It checks connectivity for one or more `wgN` interfaces using `ping`, and automatically restarts the interface when the connection times out.

 This is useful when a client is behind NAT and the ISP periodically changes the